xeco23/WasIstLos/README.md

 ## About

-WhatsApp for Linux is an unofficial WhatsApp desktop application written in C++ with the help of gtkmm and WebKitGtk libraries.
+WasIstLos is an unofficial WhatsApp desktop application written in C++ with the help of gtkmm and WebKitGtk libraries.
-Check out [wiki](https://github.com/eneshecan/whatsapp-for-linux/wiki) for further details.
+Check out [wiki](https://github.com/xeco23/WasIstLos/wiki) for further details.

 ## Features